 There are a few different products available, such as Enchroma, Color-View, and iRo colour blind glasses.

-At our optometry practice we stock iRo colour blind glasses, developed right here in Australia.
+At our optometry practice we stock iRo colour blind glasses, developed right here in Australia, and are proud to be Brisbane’s only Colour Blind Sight Centre™.

 People with CVD can now experience a greater range of colour (2), by wearing specially prescribed colour blind glasses or contacts, fitted with iRo lenses.